-The dental plan is designed to assist you with the cost of your dental care and reimburses most basic and major dentistry and orthodontic services.
+The dental plan helps you with the cost of your dental care and reimburses most basic and major dentistry and orthodontic services.

-Dental claims must be received by Great-West Life no later than 15 months following the date of service.
-It is recommended that your claims are submitted immediately following treatment to avoid missing the deadline.
+Great-West Life must receive dental claims no later than 15 months following the date of service.
+You should submit your claims immediately following treatment to avoid missing the deadline.
 Late claims will not be accepted.

-Most dental offices will bill Great-West Life directly when you present your Assure card (and the card for your spouse's plan if you have coordinated benefits), and you will pay only the portion of the service not covered by your benefit plan(s).
+Most dental offices will bill Great-West Life directly when you present your Assure card (and the card for your spouse's plan if you have coordinated benefits).
+You will pay only the part of the service not covered by your benefit plan(s).

 If your dental office does not submit claims directly to Great-West Life through eClaims, fill out a the Great-West Life Extended Dental Plan Claim Form (Bargaining Unit) (PDF, 218KB) or Extended Dental Plan Claim Form with Healthcare Spending Account (Flexible) (PDF, 607KB).